 Panoramic security cameras are excellent to view every blind spot.
 But they are expensive on Amazon, Best Buy, eBay and other retail stores.
 If you have a tight budget, you can consider a PTZ (Pan/Tilt/Zoom) security camera, a one-of-the-kind panoramic fisheye camera alternative.

-Reolink’s RLC-423 PTZ camera supports 360° horizontal and 180° vertical rotation.
-Moreover, you can view the live video feed and control the camera’s direction on your mobile device, In this way, the camera will not only focus on one direction, leaving other areas uncovered.
-You monitor wherever you want even if you are away, with PTZ control on your hand.
+Reolink’s RLC-823A PTZ camera can monitor a surprisingly large area with 360° pan & 90° tilt.
+Moreover, it can also keep track of the moving person or vehicle automatically.
+In this way, the camera will not only focus on one direction, leaving other areas uncovered.
+To view the live video feed and control the camera’s direction, you can download Reolink app on your mobile devices.
+You can monitor wherever you want even if you are away, with PTZ control on your hand.

 Tip 3: Consider the External Factors at Play to Minimize Blind Spots of Your Camera